Alpine Shepherd Boy: Plot

 Police arrive at Chuck McGill's house after his neighbor reports the stolen newspaper.
 Chuck's living conditions cause the officers to believe he is producing methamphetamine, so they kick in his door and tase him.

 The publicity from Jimmy McGill's billboard rescue results in several new prospective clients, most of whom are not viable because of their eccentricities.
 After a fruitless day, Jimmy visits Mrs. Strauss, an elderly woman who collects Hummel figurines, one of which is a rare and valuable Alpine Shepherd Boy.
 He assists her with estate planning, which consists mostly of allocating her Hummels to friends and relatives.
 Mrs. Strauss finds Jimmy's personality charming.
 He offers to take half his fee in advance and half after her will is completed, but she pays the full amount up front in cash.

 That evening, Kim Wexler suggests Jimmy's success with his older clients might lend itself to a career in elder law.
 Jimmy considers it, but is interrupted when Kim takes a call from Howard Hamlin.
 After hanging up, she tells Jimmy that Chuck has been hospitalized.

 A doctor proves Chuck's electromagnetic hypersensitivity is psychosomatic by turning on his hospital bed's control panel without him noticing.
 She recommends Chuck be committed to a mental institution, but Chuck wants to go home and Jimmy supports his decision.
 Howard then arrives and Jimmy concludes that Howard does not want Chuck committed because Jimmy would obtain guardianship and negotiate for Chuck to receive the full value of his partnership in a buyout.
 Jimmy then threatens to have Chuck committed, but tells Kim he said it only to scare Howard.
 Jimmy brings Chuck home and discovers Chuck has learned of his billboard rescue.
 Jimmy promises a skeptical Chuck he will follow the rules in the future.

-After mimicking Andy Griffith's clothing and mannerisms from the TV series Matlock, Jimmy promotes his new elder law specialty at a nursing home.
+After mimicking Andy Griffith's clothing and mannerisms from the TV series Matlock, Jimmy promotes his new elder law specialty at an assisted living facility.
 Exiting the courthouse parking lot, Jimmy gives Mike Ehrmantraut a business card with his new "Need a Will?
 Call McGill!" slogan printed on it.

 Mike is parked outside a woman's house.
 She comes out, gets in her car, and stares at Mike uncomfortably for several moments before they drive away in opposite directions.
 Mike is later visited at home by several police officers, one of whom he recognizes from his own tenure as an officer in Philadelphia.